codio-gcse-2014/c-1-introduction/.guides/sections.md

 ---
 A *Loop* is a far more efficient way of dealing with situations like this and we'll use a loop to position our 7 birds.

+It is is a little jump in complexity, so brace yourself.
+However, you'll the hang of it and you *need* to get the hang of it as loops are an essential part of all programming.

 You may remember from an earlier section that we figured out a simple algorithm to position the first bird before adding the `gap` to the x coordinate of each bird.

 ```js